accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 SSD cache also uses DRAM as the first level cache and offloads cold data to SSD.
 DRAM index is typically hashtable or B+-trees.
 New challenges come from managing larger index size brought by the larger capacity of SSD, handling SSD rewrites and garbage collection, managing item eviction on SSD, and managing SSD wearing out issue.
 They are a few design properties.

+  * __SSD cache structure__.
+There are several approaches.
+SSD cache has similarities with the hardware cache between CPU and DRAM, and also shares properties with storage.

-  * __SSD cache structure__. __Set-associative cache__ is one approach, e.g. Flashcache and KSet in Kangaroo.
-Set-associative cache limits the freedom of item location into a cache line, thus needs little memory to host index (same level as a hashtable). __Append-only storage__, e.g. BCache and KLog in Kangaroo.
-Cache items are sequentially appended to disk, and organized in a larger bucket as the unit of GC. __Key-value stores__, e.g. to use RocksDB to manage SSD data.
+    * __Set-associative cache__, e.g. Flashcache and KSet in Kangaroo.
+Set-associative cache limits the freedom of item location into a cache line, thus needs little memory to host index (same level as a hashtable).

+    * __Append-only storage__, e.g. BCache and KLog in Kangaroo.
+Cache items are sequentially appended to disk, and organized in a larger bucket as the unit of GC.

+    * __Key-value stores__, e.g. to use RocksDB to manage SSD data.
 However, RocksDB is not designed to use as cache, disk point lookup has no index, and deleted space is released too slow after many levels of compaction.
 Cache has a second key difference to persistent store that is, __deletion is much more frequent__.

   * __Managing index size__.
 While a plain method is to set __a larger page size__, cache items can be divided into __small objects and large objects__, e.g. Kangaroo.
 Large objects have fewer count thus can use full DRAM index.
 Small objects assign most SSD capacity to __set-associative cache__ which incurs little index memory.
 It overlays a more efficient __append-only storage__ to favor batching, which uses __limited SSD capacity__ thus small DRAM index size.
 Further __metadata size reduction__ techniques such as "Partitioned Index" can be applied. __Bloomfilter__ is another memory-efficient technique to tell whether an item exists on disk.